It’s that time of year again – time to update your company car tax payments. As usual, it’s complicated…

 The rate is much lower because the government is trying to encourage people to buy clean cars.
 However, it has also risen 3% for the coming financial year.
 It’s going from 13% for 2018-2019 to 16% for company car tax year 2019-2020.

-But that said, there’s good news on the horizon for electric-company-car drivers, as you can see from the table.
+But that said, there’s good news on the horizon for electric-company-car drivers.
 In April last year, the Government said it would cut BiK rates for zero-emissions vehicles down to 2% in 2020 to encourage their use as company cars.

 Handily, HMRC has a calculator, which takes away the stress of doing it for yourself.
 However, you might not have to report/pay fuel tax (including private journeys) if you buy the fuel yourself (employee) or if your employees pay you back for fuel in the course of the year (employer).